j0eyv/AVD-Uptime-Threshold/README.md

 ## Usage

 1. **Configure Variables:**
-   Edit the script to set your Azure resource group, host pool name, and location.
+   Edit the script to set your Azure resource group, host pool name, location and throttlelimit.

 2. **Exclude tag:**
    Edit the ExcludeFromScaling tag with your required exclusion tag.
 This one can be found in your scaling plan.